 While more costly than traditional shingles, metal roofing can be installed over your existing roof and reflects solar energy in the summer while absorbing it in the winter.
 Metal roofing is also fire-resistant and incredibly durable, lasting up to 50 years with little maintenance.

-Canada Green Building Council, Insulation Institute, Natural Resources Canada, Green Building Advisor
+Sources: Canada Green Building Council, Insulation Institute, Natural Resources Canada, Green Building Advisor